 Lemon Button Ferns are smaller varieties of Boston ferns that are ideal for novice collectors.
 They are among the most attractive plants that you can get at an affordable price.
 They also give off a lemony scent, hence the name, during their active growing season.

-Benefits of Lemon Button Fern
+Benefit From Caring for Lemon Button Fern

 - Perfect for beginners